-This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1934.
-The forward-looking statements are only estimates and provide our current expectations or forecasts of future events and financial performance and may be identified by the use of forward-looking terminology, including such terms as "believes," "estimates," "anticipates," "expects," "plans," "intends," "may," "will" or "should" or, in each case, their negative, or other variations or comparable terminology, though the absence of these words does not necessarily mean that a statement is not forward-looking.
-Forward-looking statements include all matters that are not historical facts and include, without limitation, statements concerning: our business strategy, outlook, objectives, future milestones, plans, intentions, goals, and future financial condition, including the period of time during which our existing resources are expected to fund our operations.
-Forward-looking statements also include our financial, clinical, manufacturing and distribution plans, and our expectations related to the commercialization of SURFAXIN® and our development, potential regulatory plans and expected timing to secure marketing authorization for our products under development, starting with AEROSURF®, if approved; our expectations, timing and anticipated outcomes of submitting regulatory filings for our products under development; our research and development programs, including planning for development activities, anticipated timing of and design of clinical trials and potential development milestones, for our KL4 surfactant pipeline product candidates and our capillary aerosol generator (CAG) for delivery of aerosolized medications; plans for the manufacture of drug products, active pharmaceutical ingredients (APIs) and materials, and medical devices and related components; and plans regarding potential strategic alliances and other collaborative arrangements to develop, manufacture and market
+This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+The forward-looking statements provide our current expectations about future events and financial performance and may be identified by the use of forward-looking terminology, including such terms as "believes," "estimates," "anticipates," "expects," "plans," "intends," "may," "will" or "should" or, in each case, their negative, or other variations or comparable terminology, though the absence of these words does not necessarily mean that a statement is not forward-looking.
+Forward-looking statements include all matters that are not historical facts and include, without limitation, statements concerning: our business strategy, outlook, objectives, future milestones, plans, intentions, goals, and future financial condition, including the period of time during which our existing resources will enable us to fund our operations.
+Forward-looking statements also include our financial, clinical, and manufacturing plans, and our expectations related to our development plans and regulatory strategy to secure marketing authorization for our products under development, starting with AEROSURF®; our research and development programs, planning for development activities, anticipated timing of clinical trials and potential development milestones, for our KL4 surfactant pipeline, and our capillary aerosol generator (CAG) for delivery of aerosolized medications; our expectations, timing and anticipated outcomes of submitting regulatory filings for our products; our plans for the manufacture and procurement of our KL4 surfactant, active pharmaceutical ingredients (APIs), excipients, materials and medical devices; and plans regarding potential strategic alliances and other collaborative arrangements to develop, manufacture and market our products.